advanced TrainLab: the fastest lab on the rails

 Testing new technology directly on the train

-You can identify DB's new test train, the advanced TrainLab, by the silver stripe that has replaced the standard red one.
+You can identify DB's new test train, the advanced TrainLab, by the grey stripe that has replaced the standard red one.
 In every other way, the train appears just like any other ICE from the outside.
 But once the doors open, that all changes.
 The train is used exclusively as a traveling lab.
 DB's advanced TrainLab is the first of its kind and gives the entire industry the opportunity to test future technology outside of normal rail operations.

 2020, the advanced TrainLab will test sensor technology for detecting objects and obstacles and for detecting signals and the surrounding environment.
 Tests on real-time geolocation of trains are also planned.
 The advanced TrainLab could also be used to test data exchange between trains, cars and infrastructure, for example at railroad crossings, and to test environment-neutral fuel for diesel-powered rail vehicles.

 Detecting obstacles on tracks reliably and in time

 In March 2019, the advanced TrainLab generated quite a buzz when it made its way along the track between Berlin-Wannsee and Berlin-Lichterfelde – a section that is normally no longer in service.

 Together with Siemens Mobility, the "Advanced Driver Assistance System" (ADAS) has been tested since early 2019 as part of the Siemens program "Driverless and unattended driving for mainline".
 For example, they are investigating how the sensors can be optimally integrated into the vehicle and how they function under different weather conditions.

 Obstacle detection with ADAS